jwodder/lineinfile/SPEC.md

   no backup
 - `line` argument has a line ending (Strip it?)
 - regex with `$` anchor and input line has a non-`\n` line ending
+- line is added at EOF, but input file does not end with line ending